Hermite spectral method for the inelastic Boltzmann equation: Inelastic Boltzmann equation and Hermite spectral method

-Due to the complex form of the quadratic collision operator, several simplified collision models are proposed.
-Since the total energy is not conserved during the inelastic collision, the BGK collision model \cite{BGK} does not work well in the inelastic case.
-In \cite[(3.12)]{Filbet2013}, a linearized collision term with energy dissipation is constructed with
+Due to the complexity of the original quadratic collision operator, simplified collision models have been proposed to approximate it.
+In the elastic case, simplified models such as the BGK model \cite{BGK} have been developed to simplify the original quadratic operator.
+However, these models do not perform well in the inelastic case where total energy is not conserved during collisions.
+In \cite[(3.12)]{Filbet2013}, a simplified collision operator with energy dissipation is constructed with

-where the parameters $\nu_1$ and $\nu_2$ is problem dependent.
-In \cite{Filbet2013}, $\nu_1 = \tau(P)$, where $\tau(\cdot)$ is a given function depending on the kinetic pressure $P:=\rho\theta$ and $\nu_2 = C \rho \theta^{1/2} $ with $C$ a given constant.
-A similar model is also proposed in \cite[(2.20)]{Astillero2005}, which contains the same energy loss term, but with different parameters $\nu_2$.
-The first term in \eqref{eq:linear} is the ellipsoidal statistical BGK (ES-BGK) operator, which has the form \cite{Holway}
+where $\nu_1$ and $\nu_2$ are problem-dependent parameters.
+In \cite{Filbet2013}, $\nu_1 = \tau(P)$, where $\tau(\cdot)$ is a given function depending on the kinetic pressure $P:=\rho\theta$ and $\nu_2 = C \rho \theta^{1/2} $ with $C$ being a given constant.
+A similar model is also proposed in \cite[(2.20)]{Astillero2005}, which includes the same energy loss term but with a different $\nu_2$.
+The first term in \eqref{eq:linear} corresponds to the ellipsoidal statistical BGK (ES-BGK) operator, which has the form \cite{Holway}

-where $\delta_{ij}$ is the Kronecker delta, $\Pr$ is the Prandtl number, which takes the value $\frac23$ for monotonic gas. $\rho, \bu, \theta$ and $\bsigma$ are the density, macroscopic velocity, temperature and stress tensor, respectively, whose relationships with the distribution function are
+where $\delta_{ij}$ is the Kronecker delta, and $\Pr$ is the Prandtl number, which takes the value of $\frac23$ for monatomic gases.
+The temperature and stress tensor are denoted by $\theta$ and $\bsigma$, respectively, and they are related to the distribution function as follows: